wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Frequently Asked Questions ==

-= How do I set my availability for meetings, hourly rate and other preferences? = Once you enter your email, you will receive an email from vCita to complete your registration.<br>
+= How do I set my availability for appointments, hourly rate and other preferences? = Once you enter your email, you will receive an email from vCita to complete your registration.<br>
 You will then have the option to customize your widget, add your photo, set meeting preferences and schedule.<br>
 Once you are logged in to vCita, you can always change your settings from the Wordpress plugin settings page.<br>